L-tech/D-Keys/README.md

 ## Dapp Preview

-Open [http://localhost:3000](On Chrome) or any browser that has metamask to check the app.
+Open [https://d-keys.vercel.app/](https://d-keys.vercel.app/) on Chrome or any browser that has metamask to check the app.

 ## Getting Started